 I decided to only carry a few South African dollars, my ID, room key, and one credit card shoved deep into my pocket.
 You couldn't even tell I had anything on me.

-I asked my new friend about carrying my phone on me.
+I asked Noma about carrying my phone on me.
 Was it worth it?
 She said that carrying any technology, even an old flip phone, was game for getting stolen.
 People will steal or sell almost any technology, old or new.
 So it's best not to carry it with you if you can live without it for a short while.

 Trust Your Gut